The UEFI GRUB2 Menu System

 - No need to make files contiguous

-- You can add your own grub2 menu files and payload files without editing any existing .cfg files - just add your own xxxx.grub2 files and they will automatically be added to the menu system
+- You can add your own 'custom' .grub2 menu files and payload files without editing any existing files

-- The same payload files can be booted from within the E2B grub4dos menu (in MBR-mode)
+- The same payload files can also be booted from within the E2B grub4dos menu system (in MBR-mode)

-- Ideal for linux-based users who do not have access to WinContig
+- Ideal for linux-based users who do not have access to WinContig/MPI Tool Pack

 - Some menus also support persistence

-- Can UEFI-boot (most) payload files (ISOs, etc.) from an NTFS partition
+- You can UEFI-boot (most) payload files (ISOs, etc.) from an NTFS partition (for secure boot - use FAT32 for ptn2)

-- Drive can be write-protected (after it is switched to the grub2 .imgPTN file)
+- Drive can be write-protected (after it has been switched to the grub2 .imgPTN file)

-- Must give each ISO or payload file a special unique name that is recognised by the grub2 menu
+- Must give each ISO or payload file a specific unique name that is recognised by the grub2 menu.

-- The .imgPTNLBAa23 partition image file (provided) on the E2B partition must be contiguous.
+- The grub2 .imgPTNLBAa23 partition image file on the E2B partition must be contiguous.

-- You don't get all options of the ISO's full internal boot menu (e.g. live, install, safe mode, memtest, etc.) unless you make your own menus
+- You don't get all boot menu options of the ISO's full internal boot menu (e.g. live, install, safe mode, memtest, etc.) unless you make your own menu entries for each option.

 Updating an existing E2B GRUB2 drive